 Noise Canceling or Noise Isolating Earbuds

 Many people don’t know that there’s a difference between these two features.
-Noise-canceling earbuds / headphones listen to outside sounds through their microphones, create inverse sound waves, and send them to the earbuds, canceling out the outside sounds.
+Noise-canceling earbuds and headphones listen to exterior sounds through their microphones and create inverse sound waves, which they send back through the earbuds, canceling out the outside audio.
 Earbuds with this feature are ideal for canceling out sounds from car engines and airplanes.
-They usually don’t do much about voices as human voices are transmitted at a frequency the sound cancelation feature can’t detect.
+They usually don’t do much about voices, though, as human voices are transmitted at a frequency that the sound cancelation feature can’t detect.

 Noise-isolating headphones, on the other hand, physically isolate you from ambient sound.
 They create a seal around your ears, ensuring that you get more sound from your headphones with little interference from outside sounds.

-If you are an audiophile, want the best sounds, or have hearing problems, you may want to consider headphones with the capability to detect your audio profile.
-Basically, the headphone senses your hearing ability and tailors the sound to match what’s best for your ears.
-Essentially, headphones and earbuds with this capability provide you with a personalized listening experience.
+If you are an audiophile and want the best audio possible, or if have hearing problems, you may want to consider headphones with the capability to detect your audio profile.
+Basically, the headphones sense your hearing ability and tailor the sound to match what’s best for your ears.
+Essentially, headphones and earbuds with this capability provide you with a more personalized listening experience.

 Another important factor to consider when choosing your gaming earbuds is the frequency response.
-This is the earbud’s capability to reproduce each and every recorded frequency equally.
+This refers to the earbuds’ capability to equally reproduce each and every recorded frequency.
 Basically, your headphones should be able to produce the same level of bass, mids, and treble.
-While this concept doesn’t have an exact measurement, you can use the speculated measurement to get the right headphone for you.
+While this concept doesn’t have an exact measurement, you can use the speculated measurement to find the right headphones for you.

 Most headphones have a frequency response range of 20Hz to 20,000Hz (or 20kHz).
-The first number denotes the bass or deeper frequencies while the highest number denotes the treble.
-So, if you want a bass headphone, simply choose one with a lower frequency response range, and if trebles are what you’re going for, aim for headphones with a higher frequency response range.
+The first number denotes the bass and deeper frequencies while the highest number denotes the treble.
+Therefore, if you want more bass-heavy headphones, simply choose a pair with a lower frequency response range, whereas if trebles are what you’re going for, aim for headphones with a higher frequency response range.

 Many people tend to overlook the importance of the microphone attached to their gaming earbuds.
-However, there are some vital things you need to note when shopping around.
-First off, don’t expect your mic quality to be as good as recording quality.
+However, there are some vital things you should note when shopping around.
+First off, don’t expect your mic quality to be recording quality.
 The microphones embedded in gaming headsets tend to have low bass ranges, which means that your voice may come out with a higher pitch even if you have a very deep voice.

-Also, since many of them are connected via USB or 3.5mm jacks, they don’t get enough power.
-So, if you’re talking over a console or in a Discord chat, your voice can be a little quiet.
-This can be easily resolved in the settings though.
-If you play games on your mobile more than your console or you often play games at home, then you may want to stick to these types of microphones.
-However, if you’re a competitive player, or you play games in a noisy environment, getting a detachable mic may be the best option.
+Since many of them are connected via USB or 3.5mm jacks, they also don’t tend to draw enough power for any higher quality.
+This means that, if you’re talking over a console or in a Discord chat, for example, your voice may be a little quiet.
+In most cases, though, this can easily be resolved in your audio settings.
+If you play games on your phone more than your console, or if you often play games at home, then you may want to stick to these types of microphones.
+However, if you’re a competitive player, or if you typically play games in a noisy environment, getting a detachable mic may be the best option.

 This simply refers to the design of your gaming earbuds.
-There are basically two types of acoustic systems; open and closed.
+There are basically two types of acoustic systems – open and closed.
 Simply put, a closed acoustic system stops sound from getting into or out of the earbuds.
-An open acoustic system, on the other hand, allows people to hear what you’re listening to as it doesn’t stop sound from getting out or into your gaming earbuds.
-It’s important to note that closed acoustic systems do not translate to noise cancellation.
+An open acoustic system, on the other hand, allows other people to hear what you’re listening to, as it doesn’t stop sound from getting out or into your gaming earbuds.
+It’s important to note that closed acoustic systems do not automatically translate to noise cancellation.

-The sound coming from your gaming earbuds is bound to leak if the volume is very loud.
-Only earbuds with a good-fit closed acoustic system can minimize sound efficiently.
-Most of the best gaming earbuds are closed acoustic systems as this is what most consumers prefer.
+The sound coming from your gaming earbuds is bound to leak if the volume is very loud, no matter the acoustic system.
+Only earbuds with a good-fit closed acoustic system can truly minimize sound efficiently.
+Most of the best gaming earbuds use closed acoustic systems as this is what most consumers tend to prefer.

-Another important factor to consider when buying the best gaming earbuds in the impedance.
-This is the earbud’s circuit resistance to electrical signals.
-The higher the impedance, the lower the electrical signal, which ultimately results in little sound production.
-In most cases, getting earbuds with lower impedance is the best thing to do.
-It’s recommended that you go for gaming earbuds with low impedance especially if you’re using a device without a powerful built-in amplifier, such as a small, portable phone.
+Another important factor to consider when looking for the best gaming earbuds is their impedance.
+This refers to the resistance of the earbuds’ circuit to electrical signals.
+The higher the impedance, the lower the electrical signal, which ultimately results in lower sound reproduction.
+In most cases, earbuds with lower impedance are the best to get.
+This is especially true if you’re using a device without a powerful built-in amplifier, such as a small, portable phone.

-However, if the device you’re using is one with a built-in amplifier, such as a sound system or DJ equipment, you want to choose earphones with high impedance, ideally over 35 ohms.
+However, if the device you’re using has a built-in amplifier, such as a sound system or DJ equipment, you’ll want to choose earphones with high impedance, ideally over 35 ohms.
 This is because high impedance headphones tend to work properly when paired with heavy-duty amplifiers.

-Choosing the best earbuds for gaming can make your gaming experience better, especially if you’re a mobile gamer.
-With the amazing sounds, solid build quality, and great clarity they offer, you’re bound to enjoy a better gaming session.
-We know that there are many different options to choose from on the market and that’s why we’ve created a list of the best gaming buds on the market.
-Some of our top recommendations include the Bose QuietComfort 20, Razer Hammerhead, 1More Triple Driver, Beats Urbeats, and Turtle Beach Battle earphones.
+Choosing the best earbuds for gaming can help you make the most of your gaming experience, especially if you’re a mobile gamer.
+With the amazing audio quality, solid build quality, and great clarity they offer, a good pair of gaming earbuds are bound to give you a more immersive gaming experience.
+We know that there are many different options to choose from on the market, and that’s why we’ve created this list to break down the best gaming buds money can buy.
+Some of our top recommendations include the Bose QuietComfort 20, Razer Hammerhead, 1More Triple Driver, Beats Urbeats, and Turtle Beach Battle earbuds.

 And just in case you’re wondering what to look out for in order to make the best selection, our guide above can provide you with some great pointers.
-For other gaming peripherals, be sure to take a look at our popular guides like best gaming mice, gaming keyboards under $100 and the best gaming glasses.If you liked our article on earbuds for gaming, please share and comment below what your favorite product is.
+For other gaming peripherals, be sure to take a look at our other popular guides, such as our best gaming mice, gaming keyboards under $100, and the best glasses for gaming.If you liked our article on earbuds for gaming, please share and comment below what your favorite product is.